Constructing an adventure from a mad idea

-The idea of dropping the player characters into a Mario world where the dangers and challenges were real appealed to me.
+The idea of dropping the player characters currently adventuring in my on-going fantasy role playing campaign into a Mario world where the dangers and challenges were real appealed to me.
 I'd already used elements from Zelda games in my setting, this was just taking it one step further.
 I had an adventure lined up involving a pocket universe created by a wizard.
 I hadn't begun to finalise the world inside the pocket universe but now I had my starting point.

 This was obvious.
 There's a bunch of innocent mushroom people who are now in danger because their princess who used to protect them has disappeared.
 The standard Mario plot.

 The player characters are on a quest to break the time tombs of the Izveroni before the Golems of Meaning arrive on Yarth to do it themselves and destroy the planet in the process.
 I gave the princess one of the hidden keys to a tomb and added her into the helpful instructions they were given by the spirit of the long-dead Arch Mage Afgorkon.

 "The key to another tomb is held by Princess Persikka* of the Fungal Folk.
 Delve deep into the caves beneath the forests of the Peaceful Sleepers to find her.
 These forests lie beyond space and time in a pocket universe created by the wizard Thaladomis."

 *Persikka is Finnish for Peach.
 I didn't want to make it too obvious.

 The build up to finding their way into the Mushroom Kingdom was standard stuff.
 There's a very powerful magician, a very powerful emperor, a couple of very powerful demons, a horrible curse and an immortal gryphon.
 And then, after all that, there was a clearing in the forest of the Peaceful Sleepers with a green pipe in the centre.